manticorp/DOI-to-Bibtex/README.md

-DOI-to-Bibtex
+DOI, ISBN and URL to Bibtex converter
 =============

-Generates a Bibtex entry from a given DOI
+Generates a Bibtex entry from a given DOI, ISBN or URL